uidaholib/main-web-redesign_draft/content/services/distance.md

 The library has tons of materials you can access online.
 Check our [library catalog](https://alliance-primo.hosted.exlibrisgroup.com/primo-explore/search?vid=UID&sortby=rank&mode=advanced) for e-books, articles, and more, or [browse our databases](https://libguides.uidaho.edu/az.php?) for scholarly and scientific articles.

-To use the library off-campus, you'll need to log in to our catalog or databases with your U of I Net ID account, the same credentials you use to access email and BBLearn.
+To use the library off-campus, you'll need to log in to our catalog or databases with your U of I Net ID account, the same credentials you use to access email and Canvas/BBLearn.

 Stuck?
 [Ask us for help]({{ '/help/' | relative_url }}) or see if your question is answered in the [Off-Campus Access guide](https://libguides.uidaho.edu/Distance_Education).